-Top Legal, Ethics Scholars To File First Major Lawsuit Against Trump On Monday
+Top Legal, Ethics Scholars File First Major Lawsuit Against Trump

 In the new lawsuit, CREW alleges that “violations of the Foreign Emoluments Clause have required CREW to divert and expend its valuable resources specifically to counteract those violations, impairing CREW’s ability to accomplish its mission.”
 The lawsuit goes on to spend the next nine pages detailing the specifics of this alleged basis for a court to find that CREW has standing to bring the lawsuit.

-News of the coming lawsuit was first reported by the New York Times.

-- Top legal scholars will be filing the 1st major lawsuit against President Trump's alleged business conflicts on Monday.
+- Top legal scholars will be filing the 1st major lawsuit against President Donald Trump's alleged business conflicts on Monday.

-- Kellyanne Conway says White House press sec.
-Sean Spicer didn't lie about crowd size at Trump's inauguration.
-He gave "alternative facts."
+- Alt-right news platform Breitbart News is set to expand its presence in Italy, BuzzFeed News has learned 📰 🇮🇹

-- The Atlanta Falcons are off to the Super Bowl for the 2nd time after defeating the Green Bay Packers 🏈
+- The New England Patriots are heading to the Super Bowl yet again.
+They'll play the Atlanta Falcons on Feb.
+5 🏈

 Report an Issue

-Note: This report was updated with responses from the White House and Morgan Lewis.
-This report was updated when the lawsuit was filed.